loginom/loginom-help-en-omegat/data/admin/parameters.md

 ## Logging Parameters

-Execution of each node is recorded in the registration log (log file) that enables to detect location of error and its possible reason in case of error occurrence.
+Execution of each node is recorded in the registration log (log file) that enables to detect location of error and its possible reason in the case of error occurrence.

 |Parameter|Default value|Description|
 |:-|:-|:-|